SF-WDI-LABS/mongoose-books-app/README.md

 1. Change the index page `<head>` to use the new paths.

-1. Get a 'console.log("Sanity Check: JS is working!")' from your `base.js` to appear in your browser dev tools console.
+1. Get a `console.log("Sanity Check: JS is working!")` from your `base.js` to appear in your browser dev tools console.

 1. Get the css styles in `styles.css` working again on the index page.

+1. Everything should be working again now and you should see your albums when you visit `localhost:3000`.
+If not, fix it!

 **Challenge**